jrhicks/Talk-Camunda-BPM/Readme.md

 ## Verify Tomcat Server can accept Process Application Deployments (Using Docker)

-Typically we don't use docker to build and deploy a process application because we can directly deploy from our IDE.
+Docker is not necessary to build and deploy a process application.
 However, since the docker method is very reproducible it serves as a good mechanism to verify the Tomcat Server is setup correctly to accept deployments.

 ```
 cd process-maven-projects/monthly-meetup